-The British Educational Travel Association (BETA) is pleased to co-ordinate the British Youth Travel Awards.
-BETA is delighted to announce the shortlisted nominees for the 2014 British Youth Travel Awards.
+The British Educational Travel Association (BETA) is pleased to announce the shortlisted entries in the 2015 British Youth Travel Awards.

 Here is what our judges had to say: